AdaVoden/Talon-OCAAS/README.md

   `sudo systemctl enable weather`

+  `sudo systemctl enable csimc`

   `sudo systemctl enable telescope`

 Usage
 ------

-When connected to a telescope and weather station, you can set the software's required daemons (csicmd, wxd, telescoped) to run via the commands
+When connected to a telescope and weather station, you can set the software's required daemons (csicmd, wxd, telescoped) to run via the command

-  `sudo systemctl start weather`

-  `sudo systemctl start telescope`

   `xobs&`